 Cons of Hiring an Upwork Agency

-However, this objectively could be addressed with a so-called “time & materials” contracts at Upwork, Logicify allows and promotes direct communication of developers with the client.
+However, this objectively could be addressed with a so-called “time & materials” contracts at Upwork.
+Under this cooperation mode, Logicify allows and promotes direct communication of developers with the client.

 - The same concerns control over the project flow.
-While some clients are glad to entrust the whole process to a remote team, some prefer to remain in full control of development.
-With agencies, such an individual management is sometimes not possible.
-The agencies often take advantage of this and shadow-outsource their work, without making the client aware of this.
+While some clients are glad to entrust the whole process to a remote team, some prefer to be in full control of development.
+With agencies, management is sometimes complicated.
+Dishonest agencies often take advantage of this and shadow-outsource their work, without making the client aware of this.

-- Agencies might practise shadow working or replace team members without informing the client about this, for instance, a middle developer could be substituted by a junior without an official notice to the client.
+- Agencies might practise shadow working or replace team members, for instance, a middle developer could be substituted by a junior without an official notice to the client.
 Mind this as you negotiate team line-up.

-- Agencies have freelancers with varied levels working in one team.
-So mediocre or unprofessional people may skulk behind diligent professionals.
+- Agencies have freelancers with varied seniority levels working in one team.
+So mediocre or unprofessional people may hide behind diligent professionals.
 As the agency’s rating is shared by all freelancers employed in it, poor developers could get high marks at somebody else's expense.

 However, if freelancers work per hourly rates, the client could usually track the work each team member accomplishes.

 - When hiring an agency, the client usually overpays for the management of the freelancers employed in it.
-Yes, this makes the project a bit more expensive, yet saves time.
-Up to the client to decide whether he/she prefers to pay extra money and hire an agency, or spend more time coordinating the work of individual freelancers.
+While this makes the project a bit more expensive, yet saves time.
+This is up to the client to decide whether he/she prefers to pay extra money and hire an agency, or spend more time and neurons coordinating the work of individual freelancers.

-there is no hard and fast recipe whether to hire an agency or individual freelancers at Upwork; the final choice depends on the client’s personal preferences, experience and the type of project.
+there is no hard and fast recipe whether to hire an agency or individual freelancers at Upwork; the final choice depends on the personal preferences and project specifics.
 At Upwork, there are many bad and good agencies as well as bad and good individual freelancers.
-To properly select a vendor for a project, Upwork clients are recommended to have a seasoned and strong CTO (or a CTO role) within their company.
+To properly select a vendor for a project, Upwork clients are recommended to have a seasoned and strong CTO (or a CTO role) in their company.
 This person should be in charge of selecting a reliable and skilled remote workers to be hired and manage their work.
 A good idea is hiring an agency for a small (trial) project to check their professional level and keep on further cooperating on larger and more complex projects.